Scalino77/Scalino77/README.md

 - 👋 Hi, I’m @Scalino77
-- 👀 I’m interested in Info Technology
+- 👀 Interested in Info Technology
-- 🍓 I’m currently learning using RaspberryPi 400
+- 🍓 Learning using RaspberryPi 400
+- 🖥️ Windows Entusiast and User

 <!---
 Scalino77/Scalino77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.